WordPress Permalinks: How to Manage Your Website’s URL Structure

 From a technical standpoint, both URLs work exactly the same.
 However, it’s easy to see that the first approach is much more user-friendly.
 Not only is it easier to remember, but it also tells visitors what the page is all about.
 This is known as a “pretty” (as opposed to “ugly”) permalink.

-More importantly, using keywords that explain what your page includes also helps search engines determine their purpose.
-In other words, they're better from an SEO perspective.
-If you're not using an optimized permalink structure, you're leaving organic traffic on the table.
+More importantly, using keywords that explain what your page is about can help search engines understand its purpose.
+In other words, they’re better from an SEO perspective.
+If you’re not using an optimized permalink structure, you’re leaving organic traffic on the table.

-Before we jump in, it's important to note that if you're running a new WordPress website, you should always set your favorite permalink structure as early as possible.
-Conventional wisdom suggests locking down your permalink structure within the first six months since your SEO should still be in the growth stage.
+Before we jump in, it’s important to note that if you’re building a new WordPress website, you should always set your favorite permalink structure as early as possible.
+Conventional wisdom suggests locking down your permalink structure within the first six months when your SEO is still in the growth stage.

-With that background info in mind, let's help you identify the best structure for your WordPress website.
+With that in mind, let’s help you identify the best structure for your WordPress website.